Areas of Specialty

 Current Research Interests

 Melanie’s research focuses on the policies and institutions of urban criminal justice systems in the United States since the 1950s.
-She is currently working on a book that is tentatively titled Community of the Condemned: Chicago and the Transformation of American Jails.
+She is currently working on a book that is tentatively titled Community of the Condemned: Chicago and the Transformation of American Jails, under contract with University of Pennsylvania Press.
 Looking to America’s largest jail, she explores how contests over reform, human rights, and race shaped everyday experiences of state violence among marginalized people in American cities.

 “The Utah Eagle Forum: Legitimizing Political Activism as Women’s Work,” in Oral History, Community, and Work in the American West, edited by Jessie L. Embry, (Tucson: University of Arizona Press, 2013), 247-266.